 The Company adopted a 401(k) Plan effective as of January 1, 1997.
 The Plan covers all employees who have attained the age of twenty-one and have at least one year of continuous service.
 The non-officer directors of the Company do not participate in this plan.
-Employees may contribute up to 10% of their compensation and the Company will match 100% of this contribution up to a maximum of 3%.
+Employees may contribute up to 10% of their compensation and the Company will match 100% of this contribution up to a maximum of 3% subject to Internal Revenue Service limitations.